Realization of a Bosonic Antiferromagnet

 \subsection{Nearest-neighbor spin correlation}

-The $in\ situ$ atomic densities are detected via an absorption imaging with the optical resolution of $\sim$1 $\mu$m.
-Even though it is one kind of destructive imaging techniques, we can take two successive images for recording both the spin states, the first image for $\ket{\uparrow}$ and the second image $\ket{\downarrow}$.
-We choose a region of interest (ROI) containing 36 copies of 70-site 1D chains in the center of the atom cloud for the statistical analysis.
+The $in\ situ$ atomic densities are detected via an absorption imaging with $\sim$1 $\mu$m spatial resolution.
+Even though the imaging process is destructive, we can record the density distributions of both spin states ($\ket{\uparrow} / \ket{\downarrow}$) in two successive images.
+We choose a region of interest (ROI) containing 36 copies of 70-site 1D chains in the center of the atomic cloud for the statistical analysis.

-The nearest-neighbor correlation function is defined as
+The nearest-neighbor correlation function is defined as,